ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 #### From _Border Watch (Mount Gambier, SA : 1861 - 1954)_

 #### 1876-09-27 &middot; Melbourne, Victoria

 <table style="width: 100%;"><tr><td style="width: 50%">

-hild.a few spoonfuls! ofreal beef tea
-every, day. -1 know &quot;-&#x27;that they ? will
-be glad that I have written against what
-often seems to be baby&#x27;s only comfort
-and mother&#x27;s only rest.-MABT KYLE
-DALLAS. .
-EVERLASTING FENCE-POSTS.- I
 discovered many years ago that wood
 could be made to last Iqnger than iron
 in the. ground, but thought,the process